 Sound Mixer Services

-A sound mixer, also known as the production sound mixer, is responsible for capturing all on-set audio, including dialogue, ambient sound, and effects.
-They select and position microphones, manage audio levels in real time, and ensure that every take delivers clean, usable recordings.
-High-quality production sound reduces costly ADR sessions and preserves authentic performances.
+Here is how this works in practice.
+A sound mixer, also known as the production sound mixer, is responsible for capturing all on-set audio.
+This includes dialogue, ambient sound, and effects.
+They select and position microphones, manage audio levels in real time, and make sure that each take delivers clean, usable recordings.
+From Tóbis Studios in Lisbon to Porto\'s historic Ribeira district.
+The Algarve\'s coast sets, production sound in Portugal demands expertise across Mediterranean acoustic conditions.

 Production Sound Expertise